fbpx ...

 Cajun Trinity

-In South Louisiana, you will always find this combination of onions, celery, green bell pepper, and garlic in everything savory in Cajun cooking.
+In South Louisiana, this combination of onions, celery, green bell pepper, and garlic is always found in Cajun cooking in everything savory.

 Gumbo Filé